ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 ## What's next?

 - For more information on the IntelliJ IDEA Ballerina plugin, see [IntelliJ IDEA Ballerina Plugin](/learn/intellij-plugin).
-- For information on all the tools and IDEs that are supported by Ballerina, see [Learn](/v1-2/learn).
+- For information on all the tools and IDEs that are supported by Ballerina, see [Setting up Ballerina](/learn/installing-ballerina/).